Chebet and Lokedi of Kenya Win NYC Marathon Races in Debuts

+There was a scary moment in the men's race when Daniel Do Nascimento, who had been leading the entire way, collapsed 21 miles in.
+Race officials said later that he was OK.

+The Brazilian ran the first half of the race in a blistering 1:01.22, which put him 2 minutes ahead of the course record pace.
+He had been leading by nearly 2 minutes for the first 15 miles before he started to slow down a bit.

-Do Nascimento got out to a fast start on a unseasonably warm day and led by nearly 2 minutes for most of the race.
-The Brazilian collapsed at Mile 21, right before he got back into Manhattan, and was attended to by medical professionals.
-A few miles earlier, he had taken a quick 20-second bathroom break.
+Do Nascimento went down right before heading back into Manhattan and was quickly attended to by medical professionals.
+A few miles earlier, he had taken a quick 20-second bathroom break and also had stopped to walk briefly a few minutes before he collapsed.

+Chebet saw Do Nascimento on the ground and said he “felt bad for him, but had to continue to race.”

+“He knew that it was hot and humid and (Do Nascimento) was going at a high pace,” Chebet said through a translator.
+“He has a lot of experience and he knew he was going to surpass him."

 An hour earlier, the men's and women's wheelchair races ended with course records being broken.

 Marcel Hug of Switzerland was victorious in the men’s wheelchair race for the fifth time, tying Kurt Fearnley for most-ever victories in that event.
-Hug finished the 26.2-mile course that goes through all five boroughs of New York in 1 hour, 25 minutes and 26 seconds to break the previous mark of 1:29.22 set by Fearnley of Australia in 2006.
+Hug finished the 26.2-mile course that goes through all five boroughs of New York in 1:25.26 to break the previous mark of 1:29.22 set by Fearnley of Australia in 2006.

+“The conditions were great for us.
+A tail wind the first half.
+It was very good conditions.
+I think that’s the reason,” Hug said of the record time.
+“I didn’t know the time.
+My goal was to go as fast as possible and didn’t focus on the time.”

 Hug, who also won the race last year, earned $50,000 for besting the course record.
 He crossed the finish line more than 2 minutes ahead of second-place finisher Daniel Romanchuk of Illinois.